Skip to content

 Gemini Code Assist homepage featuring "AI-first coding in your natural language" tagline with code editor demonstration and try it now button

-Gemini Code Assist provides real-time completion, full-function generation, and natural-language-to-code conversion, according to Google Cloud documentation.
+Gemini Code Assist provides real-time completion, full-function generation, and natural-language-to-code conversion per Google Cloud documentation.
 Developers on Dev.to have documented strong Go code quality, consistent with Google's development and maintenance of the Go language.

-In Go projects, Gemini generates code that adheres to Google's internal style conventions and handles error patterns in an idiomatic manner.
-Response latency increases when processing larger files, consistent with performance degradation in large codebase environments.
+In Go projects, Gemini generates code that adheres to Google's internal style conventions and handles error patterns idiomatically.
+Response latency increases when processing larger files, which tracks with what I saw in large codebase environments.

-For production code, current AI tools have significant limitations, including subtle bugs, edge cases, architectural decisions that don't scale, security shortcuts, and insufficient testing and validation.
+For production code, current AI tools still produce subtle bugs, miss edge cases, make architectural decisions that break at scale, take security shortcuts, and skip adequate testing, according to developer testing reports.

 Context Window: JetBrains AI vs Gemini Code Assist Codebase Understanding

-Gemini Code Assist advertises a 1-million-token context window, according to Google's documentation, which theoretically corresponds to approximately 30,000 lines of code simultaneously.
-According to a Reddit developer report, Gemini works well for the first 100,000 tokens of coding, then the model becomes "crazy + lazy + losing its mind."
-This represents a 90% gap between the advertised and the practical effective context
+Gemini Code Assist advertises a 1-million-token context window per Google's documentation, which theoretically corresponds to roughly 30,000 lines of code simultaneously.
+According to a Reddit developer report, Gemini works well for the first 100,000 tokens of coding, then quality degrades sharply.
+That amounts to a 90% gap between the advertised and practical effective context.

 JetBrains AI Assistant does not disclose specific context window limits.
 According to JetBrains YourTrack issue LLM-13671, users encounter context truncation errors with attachments as small as 3,500 characters.